JukkoInc/jukko-ios-sdk/README.md

 ![Jukko](images/intro.png)

-Welcome to the Jukko developer SDK documentation.
+Welcome to the Jukko developer SDK documentation for iOS.
 Follow our step-by-step instructions to integrate Jukko and start monetizing while converting your app into a catalyst for social impact today!